microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 - A container group would be created and be named using the JOBID

-- A container associated with "MyFirstTool" would be created, taking the `swaggerLocations` and `host` parameters from the global position, and `toolName` and `outputFolder` parameters from the task definition.
+- A container associated with "MyFirstTool" would be created, taking the `apiSpecifications` and `host` parameters from the global position, and `toolName` and `outputFolder` parameters from the task definition.
 Since there is no `duration` field, it will run until it completes.

-- A container named "MySecondTool" would be created, taking the `swaggerLocations` and `host` parameters from the global position, and `toolName`, `duration`, and `outputFolder` parameters from the task definition.
+- A container named "MySecondTool" would be created, taking the `apiSpecifications` and `host` parameters from the global position, and `toolName`, `duration`, and `outputFolder` parameters from the task definition.
 It will run until it completes, or until 2 hours ten minutes have passed, whichever occurs first.